xiix0/scam/README.md

-Its name is Public Opinion.
-It is held in reverence.
-It settles everything.
-Some think it is the voice of God.
+Whenever the literary German dives into a sentence, that is the last you are going to see of him until he emerges on the other side of his Atlantic with his verb in his mouth.
-		-- Mark Twain
+		-- Mark Twain "A Connecticut Yankee in King Arthur's Court"